 What’s a change?

-A change is not a bug fix or refactoring – those are changes to code.
+A change is not a bug fix or refactoring – those are changes to the code.
 Applications are used by people: they click and things happen – this is what we’re talking about here.

-The reason to change, in this case, is basically the idea of uploading videos that show what a product looks like and how it works.
+The reason to change, in this case, is the idea of uploading videos that show what a product looks like and how it works.
 Adding the feature, in effect, changes the current application’s code and new code is created.